george24601/notes/microservice/consistency/eventuate.md

 how about desination??

-why separate column for published??

 Schema is defined in EventuateSchema

 The message is actually written by the MessageProducerJdbcImpl, which uses spring's standard jdbctemplate - this means we need to tweak the code for mybatis/jpa

-Eventuate Tram CDC service

-eventuate-tram-cdc-mysql-service, uses com.github.shyiko binlog parser, however, our past experience shows that binlog parting is flaky - not a problem for data analystics where response time is not sensitive, but critical for user-facing

 PollingCdcProcessor -